 It may be more beneficial for older workers to take their case to the California Department of Fair Employment and Housing (DFEH) or file their claim in the California courts.
 California state anti-discrimination laws generally provide broader protections than federal law and apply to more employers.13

 Your attorney may file a complaint with the DFEH and obtain an immediate right to sue notice without waiting for the administrative process first.
 Talk to your California employment discrimination attorney if you have any questions about where you should file your claim.

 You can file your complaint directly with the DFEH.
-In most age discrimination cases, you have one-year to contact the DFEH and file a Pre-Complaint Inquiry.
+In most age discrimination cases, you have three years to contact the DFEH and file a Pre-Complaint Inquiry.
 The complaint can be filed online, by phone, or using the form from the DFEH website.
 The pre-complaint inquiry will initiate an intake interview with the DFEH and help determine whether a complaint can be accepted for investigation.

 An investigator will contact the individual within 60 days and go over the details of the inquiry.
 If the DFEH representative determines a complaint cannot be accepted, the matter will be dismissed, and the individual has the immediate right to sue their employer in court.
 If the representative accepts the pre-complaint inquiry, a complaint will be prepared for your signature and delivered to the employer, and can be dual-filed with the EEOC.

 After the employer responds to the complaint, the DFEH will review the answer.
 In many cases, the DFEH will offer dispute resolution services, which provides a way for the employee and employer to negotiate a resolution to the complaint.
 If the complaint cannot be resolved through negotiations, the DFEH will initiate an investigation.